nadduli/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 7-print_last_digit.c is a function that prints the last digit of a number.
 File 8-24_hours.c is a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59
 File 9-function that prints the 9 times table, starting with 0.
+File 10-add.c is a function that adds two integers and returns the result.